LachlanCourt/rainbowBot/README.md

 RainbowBot has a built in method of running a shell script on demand.
 This can be used to pull the latest update from GitHub and restart the bot, but it can have many other applications.

 `update` will run an executable shell script in the cwd named `updatebot.sh`.
+This filename is hardcoded for security purposes and the file cannot be added or edited using any of the bot commands, it will need to be added to the server another way.

 ## Direct Message support